 How PeerBerry works

 PeerBerry works by connecting loan originators to the platform.
 The loan originators then make already issued loans available for investment.
-Currently, this is mainly loans originating from Aventus Group and Gofingo.
+Currently, these are mainly loans originating from Aventus Group and Gofingo.

 By investing in the loans, the loan originators gain new capital.
 As a result, they can issue more loans and thereby grow their business further.
 In this way, a win-win situation is created between the loan originators and investors like you.

 We have already taken a look at some of the reasons why PeerBerry has become a popular choice among investors.
-In the following, we take a closer look at some of the key features that make it easy to invest through their platform:
+In the following, we take a closer look at some of the key features that make it easy to invest via the platform:

 1. PeerBerry buyback guarantee

 At PeerBerry, most loans are covered by a buyback guarantee.
 Basically, a buyback guarantee implies that the loan originator will have to buy back the loan from you in case the borrower is unable to pay off his debt.

 At PeerBerry, the buyback guarantee comes into effect if the repayment of a loan is over 60 days delayed.
 On their website, you can see which loans are covered as well as which loans are not covered by the buyback guarantee.

 If you want to invest very passively, you can also set the PeerBerry auto-invest to only invest in loans with a buyback guarantee.

 2. PeerBerry auto-invest